 Russia calls for end to Israel-Palestinian strikes

-MOSCOW (Reuters) - Russia urged an end to Palestinian rocket attacks and what it called disproportionate Israeli bombing of the Gaza Strip on Monday, and said it may propose a U.N.
-Security Council resolution on the conflict.
+MOSCOW (Reuters) - Russia on Monday urged an end to Palestinian rocket attacks and what it called the disproportionate Israeli bombing of the Gaza Strip, saying both were unacceptable.